tenintech/ad-user-management-lab/README.md

 <h1> Active Directory Deployment and User Management</h1>
 This lab is part of my hands-on IT support and cloud infrastructure training portfolio.
 <h2>Objective</h2>
-This project shows the installation of Active Directory on the Domain Server.
-It walks through the steps of joining the Virtual Machine to the domain, using Active Directory Users and Computers (ADUC) to create an Organizational Unit, create users and practice log ins.
+This project shows the installation of Active Directory Domian in a cloud enviornment.
+It walks through the steps of joining the Virtual Machine to the domain, using Active Directory Users and Computers (ADUC) to create Organizational Units and users.

 <h2>Technologies/Environments Used</h2>